United Energy Pakistan

 United Energy Pakistan (UEP), formerly known as BP Pakistan, is a subsidiary of Chinese United Energy Group in Pakistan with a footprint in Sindh province of Pakistan, around 100 km to the east of Karachi.

 History

-In 2007, Occidental Petroleum exited Pakistan and solds its assets to BP Pakistan.
+In 2007, Occidental Petroleum exited Pakistan and sold its assets to BP Pakistan.

 In 2011, United Energy Group acquired the Pakistani assets of BP and BP Pakistan was renamed as UEP.
 A year later, in 2012, UEP secured a credit line of $5 billion from China Development Bank for its Pakistani operations and other potential acquisitions.